-Then, using a buttered spatula, spread it all around so that all the crackers are covered, right the the edge of the pan.
+Then, using a buttered spatula, spread it all around so that all the crackers are covered, right to the edge of the pan.

 Don’t panic if the toffee at the very bottom of your pot is darker and more “roasty” smelling than the rest – you can see that there are some really dark brown swirls in my toffee, and that’s just fine.

-You might also notice that the hot toffee is slightly separated (oil from solids), which is completely normal and actually very good: since you’re not stirring the toffee while it boils, the grease from the butter separates slightly.
-This grease just soaks into the crackers, and makes the bottom layer that much more decadent.
+You might also notice that the hot toffee is slightly separated (oil from solids), which is completely normal and actually very good: since you’re not stirring the toffee while it boils, the grease from the butter separates slightly – this just soaks into the crackers and makes the bottom layer that much more decadent.

 Bake in the oven for 4 minutes.
 Remove from the oven, and turn the oven off.

 Pour 2 cups chocolate chips over the top, and put back in the still-warm oven for 1 minute.

 You can use semi-sweet, or milk chocolate, or a mix of both!
 I do recommend using a fairly high-quality chocolate chip though; if they are too waxy, they don’t melt and spread nicely.

 Spread the melty chocolate chips over the toffee, and swirl it into pretty patterns!